 4. Paris, France

-Begin by visiting a local bakery to pick up a mouthwatering baguette sandwich and maybe a warm pain au chocolat.
 Then, make your way to the incredible Jardin du Luxembourg or the Tuileries Garden, where you can settle into one of the iconic green metal chairs and savour your meal while indulging in some prime people-watching.

 Paris devotes significant resources to its gardens each year, and it’s evident in the breathtaking tulip displays at Luxembourg Gardens and Parc Monceau, as well as the more intimate, meticulously sculpted gardens of the Palais Royal and Jardin des Tuileries.

-For a unique experience, explore the enchanting Parc de Bagatelle or Bois de Boulogne.
+For a unique experience, explore the Parc de Bagatelle or Bois de Boulogne.
 Alternatively, you can take a 20-minute train ride to witness the beautiful cherry blossoms at Parc de Sceaux.

 Paris is hands down my favourite spring destination.
 For more inspiration, be sure to read my post on day trips from Paris, where you’ll find a huge number of suggestions for places to visit just beyond the city’s borders.

-5. Naples, Italy
+5. Siena, Italy

 6. Barcelona, Spain